 A Mighty Girl's top picks of books about the Holocaust for children and teens in recognition of Holocaust Remembrance Week.

-In 2017, April 24 marks Holocaust Remembrance Day: Yom HaShoah in Hebrew.
-Each year, we take time to remember those who died — and those who survived — during the infamous Nazi regime.
+Each year during Holocaust Remembrance Week, which begins on Sunday, April 16, we take time to remember those who died — and those who survived — during the infamous Nazi regime.
 It is a difficult topic for any of us, but particularly difficult to discuss with children.
 How do you talk about something so beyond most children’s contemplation in a way that respects the experience of those who lived it?

 How do you explain the Holocaust — the deliberate attempt to dehumanize and exterminate a whole race of people on such a vast scale — to children, especially young children?
 It’s certainly not an easy task, but there are some books out there to help you tackle it.

 An old woman remembers a night she wishes she could take back: her ninth birthday.
-Lydia, her best friend, is Jewish and is planning to stay the night when word comes that the Nazis are arresting Jews.
-Lydia tells Helen that she wants to go join her family, but all Helen can think about is her ruined birthday.
-The childish exclamation of “You’re not my friend anymore!” ends the last time Helen sees her friend.
+Lydia, her best friend, is Jewish, and for some time Helen has been confused: why are people talking in low voices, hiding in odd places, and using strange names?
+And why does Lydia wear a yellow star on her jacket?
+Lydia was planning to stay the night when word comes that the Nazis are arresting Jews; Lydia tells her friend she wants to be with her family, but all Helen can think about is her ruined birthday fun.
+The childish exclamation of “You’re not my friend anymore!” marks the last time Helen sees Lydia, and it's only later that she realizes what her friend was facing.
+All she can do now is hope that she will see Lydia again someday...
 This powerful book is age-appropriate, but still carries the emotional weight the subject deserves.

 Anna is growing up in Berlin, and thinks of herself as a German like everyone else she knows.
 Hitler’s face on posters around the city doesn’t mean anything to her — until one night her father disappears.
 Her mother explains that he had to leave, and soon, they will join him.
-Escaping Nazi Germany means a life as a refugee, leaving everything Anna knows behind.
-Anna’s confusion in the face of these upsetting changes captures the experience of children during the rise of the Nazi party, and keeping the discussion of Nazi policies towards “undesirable” races at a distance makes for a more gentle introduction to the topic.
+Escaping Nazi Germany means a life as a refugee, leaving everything Anna knows behind, but at first it just seems like an adventure.
+Soon, though, Anna realizes the move is permanent, complete with new languages to learn, financial struggles, and a new realization: the most important thing of all is that their family is together.
+Kids will empathize with Anna's confusion as this book provides a gentle introduction to World War II and Holocaust history.

 Sometimes it can be easy to forget that the people facing these trials were ordinary — including tweens, worrying about the same things that tweens do today.
 12-year-old Stephie Steiner and her sister Nellie have been sent from Vienna to safety with a foster family in Sweden, and while Nellie adjust quickly, Stephie struggles.
 At the same time as she deals with world-shattering issues like disagreements with her foster mother and worries about her parents, she's also facing snide insults from the villagers and the enmity of the most popular girl in school.
 Kids reading this book will be struck by how similar Stephie's coming of age is to their own... and at the same time, how dramatically different.

 As the Nazi regime rose — and people began to suspect its aims — one program, the Kindertransport, brought 10,000 children into the United Kingdom for safety.
 Lisa Jura was a 14-year-old musical prodigy whose parents were offered the chance to send one of their three children; they chose her.
-In a home for refugee children she yearned for her family and dreaded what news might come, but at the same time, her music offered hope to both her and many around her in the midst of the war.
-This youth adaptation of the biography for teens and adults, The Children of Willesden Lane: Beyond the Kindertransport: A Memoir of Music, Love, and Survival, captures both the pain caused by the war — even for those who didn't live through its horrors directly — as well as the power of music to lift everyone up.
+In a home for refugee children she yearned for her family, but her music offered hope to both her and many around her in the midst of the war.
+This young readers adaptation of the biography for teens and adults, The Children of Willesden Lane: Beyond the Kindertransport: A Memoir of Music, Love, and Survival, captures both the pain caused by the war and the power of music to lift everyone up.

 When faced with horrors they know are wrong, not all people turn a blind eye.
 Even under threat of arrest or death, brave, compassionate people would not stand by and watch others be sent to camps.
 And, of course, many courageous people facing death hid and even escaped, and were often able to help others do the same.

 Monique’s small French village has been occupied by Nazis for some time when she wakes up to see another little girl at the foot of her bed.
 Sevrine is Jewish, and Monique’s mother has been concealing her and her family in a hidden room in the basement.
 When a neighbor discovers them, though, both families will have to flee.
-Based on the real experiences of Polacco’s aunt, this story is a good introduction for young children to ideas surrounding racism, Nazi occupation, and the courage to do what’s right.
+Based on the real experiences of author Patricia Polacco’s great-aunt, this poignant story shows the power of friendship and quiet heroism, and the courage shown by people who stood up for others in desperate need.

 In Poland's Warsaw Ghetto during WWII, a young nurse and social worker went about her daily work, caring for the sick — and smuggling Jewish children out to safety.
 Irena Sendler knew what she was risking, but she couldn't bear to watch children suffer and do nothing.
 And after every child was safe — over 2,500 children in total — she meticulously recorded their name in hopes that, someday, they could be reunited with their families.
-Irena Sendler's inspiring true story is also told in two other books, Irena's Jars of Secrets for ages 6 to 10 and Irena Sendler and the Children of the Warsaw Ghetto for ages 9 to 12.
+This emotional picture book captures Sendler's remarkable heroism in the face of unthinkable consequences.

 Even people who have no memory of the Holocaust benefited from the sacrifices of those who around them.
 In 1944, as an infant, Erika was thrown from a cattle car bound for a concentration camp: “On her way to death, my mother threw me to life.”
 A German woman risked her own life to raise Erika, who eventually married and had her own children.
 Vander Zee tells this true story, which she heard from a woman she met in a German village, with elegance and poignancy; it is a story of love, hope, and goodness.

-In Irena's Children: The Extraordinary Story of the Woman Who Saved 2,500 Children from the Warsaw Ghetto, Tilar J. Mazzeo told Irena Sendler's incredible story of smuggling children out of the Jewish ghetto to foster families in order to keep them safe; this edition makes that story accessible to younger readers, who will be fascinated to read about the many ways Sendler helped children escape — from hiding them under her overcoat to slipping them through secret passages — and about her incredible determination not to reveal their names and locations, even at risk of losing her life.
+In Irena's Children: The Extraordinary Story of the Woman Who Saved 2,500 Children from the Warsaw Ghetto, Tilar J. Mazzeo told Irena Sendler's incredible story of smuggling children out of the Jewish ghetto to foster families in order to keep them safe; this edition makes that story accessible to younger readers.
+Tweens and teens will be fascinated to read about the many ways Sendler helped children escape — from hiding them under her overcoat to slipping them through secret passages — and about her incredible determination not to reveal their names and locations, even under torture and risk of losing her life.

-Any place could become a hiding spot for desperate fugitives during the war -- even the hidden passages beneath our feet.
+Any place could become a hiding spot for desperate fugitives during the war — even the hidden passages beneath our feet.
 In 1943, Krystyna Chiger was among a group of Polish Jews in Lvov who escaped arrest and exile by hiding in the city’s sewer system.
-Chiger, the last surviving member of the group, has shared her story and the story of Leopold Socha, the Polish Catholic and former thief who risked his life to provide food, medicine, and supplies.
-The story was also made into the 2011 motion picture Into Darkness.
+Chiger, the last surviving member of the group, has shared her story and the story of Leopold Socha, the Polish Catholic and former thief who risked his life to provide food, medicine, and supplies, in this stunning memoir of desperation, survival, and hope.

 This memoir shows the struggles of those Jewish people who tried to conceal themselves amidst other families.
 Edith van Hessen was an ordinary high school student when Hitler invaded Holland in 1939.
 In the same month that Anne Frank went into hiding, Edith concealed herself in a Protestant family, concealing her identity behind their name.
 For her memoir, she mines her teenaged diaries and wartime letters, as well as her adult memories, to create an emotional depiction of the experience of living through the Holocaust, even as one-third of concealed Dutch Jews — including most of her family — were killed.
 Despite it all, though, Edith's life is a testament to the power of the love and courage of ordinary people.